-The show currently happens every 30 minutes from 3 pm to 8 pm Monday – Friday and ever 15 minutes until midnight.
+The show currently happens every 30 minutes from 3 pm to 8 pm Monday – Friday and every 15 minutes until midnight.
 On Saturdays and holidays, the show starts at 12 and on Sundays at 11.
-You may want to arrive early to get a good spot upfront to enjoy the show.
+You may want to arrive early to get a good spot up front to enjoy the show.

 Dan from Honeymoon Always

 The High Roller